alicerunsonfedora/fedigardens/README.md

 **Optional (but Recommended) Tools**
 - SwiftLint

-Clone the repository via `git clone`, then open the Shout.xcodeproj file in the root directory.
+Clone the repository via `git clone`, then open the Fedigardens workspace in the root directory.

 > :information_source: To prevent collisions with the normal app available